 THE UK plant sector has welcomed funding for infrastructure, but warned of ‘significant pressure’ of added business costs, following chancellor Rachel Reeves’ first budget since Labour’s General Election victory earlier this year.

-Viki Bell, director of operations at the Construction Equipment Association (CEA), highlighted ‘some some positive developments’ for the engineering and construction sectors, especially with the £6 billion allocated to R&D in engineering.
+Viki Bell, director of operations at the Construction Equipment Association (CEA), highlighted ‘some positive developments’ for the engineering and construction sectors, especially with the £6 billion allocated to R&D in engineering.

 “This investment, alongside the £520 million for a life sciences manufacturing fund and £20 billion committed to R&D, has the potential to support new technology, improve equipment safety, and encourage more sustainable practices — essential elements to keep UK construction competitive on a global scale,” she added.
 “Such funding could open doors for both SMEs and OEMs as we work to meet the demands of modern infrastructure projects.
 The government’s renewed commitment to rail, road, and infrastructure development is a promising step for the construction equipment sector.